 Most stands are order-and-go style, so there’s more time to explore the city while you enjoy it.
 Check out our sno-ball page for all the places to get one of these icy summer sweets, or take our sno-ball quiz here to find out which flavor you are.

 Spring fests are fun, but summer festivals are sizzling!
-From days-long festivals like the New Orleans Wine & Food Experience to one-day-only fests like the Creole Tomato Festival, there’s a non-stop, wide range of must-attend festivals spread throughout the summer.
-There’s also New Orleans Pride in June and Southern Decadence over Labor Day weekend, both complete with parades and events.
+From week-long festivals like the New Orleans Wine & Food Experience to one-weekend-only events like the Creole Tomato Festival, there’s a non-stop, wide range of must-attend festivals spread throughout the summer.
+There’s also two different festivals celebrating the LGBTQ+ community: New Orleans Pride in June and Southern Decadence over Labor Day weekend, both complete with parades and events.
 Check our events calendar here for all the best events to attend from June-August.

 New Orleans is a city filled with living history and culture.
-Throughout the year, but especially during the Juneteenth holiday, you should make time to visit some of the city’s most historically significant landmarks, museums and neighborhoods.
+Throughout the year, but especially during the Juneteenth holiday, you should make time to visit some of the city’s most historically significant landmarks, museums, and neighborhoods.
 The Whitney Plantation, the Treme neighborhood, and the Ashe Cultural Arts Center are just a few starting points of the many locations throughout the city.
+Special Juneteenth celebrations are held throughout the city, including NOLA Juneteenth Festival in Congo Square.

 Summertime in New Orleans brings a host of free events, like outdoor arts markets, festivals, and museum free admission days.
 Visit a local park, go gallery hopping, and even slurp free oysters this summer in NOLA.
 Here are 35 free things to do this summer.